microsoft/copilot-camp/docs/pages/extend-m365-copilot/03-add-declarative-copilot.md

 ### Step 2: Add the URL of your SharePoint site to the declarative copilot

 Under "Capabilities" you will notice a SharePoint file container.
 While Microsoft 365 Copilot may reference any documents in SharePoint or OneDrive, this declarative copilot will only access files in the Trey Research Legal Documents site you created in Exercise 1.
-To set that up, replace the SharePoint URL with yours.

 ~~~json
 "capabilities": [